Goods

 Trademark applications and registrations in Class 33 over the past 15 years.

 Class 33 covers alcoholic beverages, except beers.
-With approximately 76,200 live marks, it is a densely filed class driven by the global wine, spirits, and liquor industries.
+It is a densely filed class driven by the global wine, spirits, and liquor industries.
 The deliberate exclusion of beer — which falls in Class 32 — is the defining structural feature of this class and one of the most frequently misunderstood rules in trademark classification.

 What's Included in Class 33